For every $1 in stock markets, $11 in derivatives are betting on what that dollar does.

 Financial markets are infinitely more complex.
 Every observer has intentions.
 Every observation affects the observed.
 Derivatives compound this effect—they're observations that actively move the thing they're observing.

 This doesn't happen in equity markets.
 SPX futures trade on one exchange.
-The arbitrage is instant.
+Arbitrage is instant.
 Crypto's fragmented structure creates inefficiencies that equity markets eliminated decades ago.

 When the side bets move the main game